tardis-key/siiRL/docs/start/quickstart.rst

 For the full set of configs, please refer to :ref:`config-explain-page` for detailed explanation and performance tuning.

 ..
-[1] More training script examples for FSDP and Megatron-LM backend are stored in `examples/ppo_trainer <https://gitee.sii.edu.cn/sii/repos/ai-infra/siiRL/tree/main/examples%2Fppo_trainer>`_ directory.
+[1] More training script examples for FSDP backend are stored in `examples/ppo_trainer <https://github.com/sii-research/siiRL/tree/main/examples/ppo_trainer>`_ directory.